dnstock/wave-seed/README.md

 This work demonstrates a concrete replacement for the quadratic interaction operator, a different asymptotic scaling regime, and practical trainability in a minimal setting.

-This work does not claim superior language quality, full replacement of attention in all regimes (i.e. a Transformer drop-in), or immediate production readiness.
+This work does not claim superior language quality, full replacement of attention in all regimes, or immediate production readiness.

 ---